-5.54 What should be improved and perspectives
+5.5 What should be improved and perspectives

 Our competitions were, in a sense, experiments.
 When announcing them, we could not predict the level of participation in either of them or their effectiveness in promoting STEM.
 The seismometer-naming competition was successful and got the students who participated in it engaged in the project.
-(The participating classes who then took part in the ship to class video link ups have shown an increase in the students' interest in STEM, according to the teacher survey after the live video events.)
 The follow-up drawing and song-and-rap competitions produced some excellent entries, but the number of participating schools was lower than expected.
 A proportion of entries to the song-and-rap competition showed little evidence of the students researching either Earth science or the SEA-SEIS project's scientific goals.